Hallgrímur Helgason: Suit & Tie

 In the fall of 2009, Hallgrímur was asked to open the Kapittel Literature Festival in Stavanger, Norway.
 For the occasion he wrote a five-minute-long poem titled Suit & Tie, commemorating the first anniversary of the financial crash that hit Iceland so hard in October 2008.
-He later recorded his rendering of it, which can be enjoyed on YouTube.
+He later recorded his rendering of it, which has been published on YouTube.

 The Thousand Degree Woman

-A historical novel published in 2011, The Thousand Degree Woman (in some countries titled Woman at 1000°) is based on the real life of Brynhildur Georgía Björnsson, an Icelandic woman whom Hallgrímur accidentally met over the telephone in 2006, when he was aiding his ex-wife during an election campaign, getting people to vote for the Social Democratic Party.
+A historical novel published in 2011, The Thousand Degree Woman (in some countries titled Woman at 1000°) is based on the real life of Brynhildur Georgía Björnsson, whose father was one of the few Icelanders who had fought for the Nazis in World War Two, and whom Hallgrímur accidentally met over the telephone in 2006, when he was aiding his ex-wife during an election campaign for the Social Democratic Party.
 Ms. Björnsson died in 2007 but had published her biography in 1983.
 Her father had also published his biography in 1988.
-He was one of a handful of Icelanders who fought with the Nazis in World War Two.
 Brynhildur's grandfather was the first president of Iceland, Mr. Sveinn Björnsson.

 Portraits and darkness

 In 2012, Hallgrímur picked up his paintbrushes again.
 The result was a show in September 2013 at the Tveir hrafnar listhús, Reykjavík, of black-and-white portraits of famous Icelandic authors from the first half of the twentieth century.
 Douglas Coupland wrote about the show for Artforum.

 Another show followed in September 2015, titled “Acrylic on Darkness I - Outside Your House, at Night, While You’re Sleeping”.
-It consisted of nightscapes from the Reykjavik suburbs, cars parked in driveways outside houses, hardly visible in the pitch black dark.
+It consisted of nightscapes from the Reykjavík suburbs, cars parked in driveways outside houses, hardly visible in the pitch black dark.
 “We have darkness most of the time up here, on our northern island.
 Still we have hardly ever painted it or done art about it.”

-For the big group show “Just Painted 2” at the Reykjavik Art Museum in 2015, Hallgrímur did a big portrait of Jón Gnarr, the comedian turned mayor of Reykjavik, titled “The Gnarr Family”, featuring a family of 8, where all the characters were “played” by Gnarr.
+For the big group show "Just Painted 2" at the Reykjavik Art Museum in 2015, Hallgrímur did a big portrait of Jón Gnarr, the comedian turned mayor of Reykjavík, titled "The Gnarr Family", featuring a family of 8, where all the characters were “played” by Gnarr.